almenscorner/macOSLOBAppTool/README.md

 Per default, the install location is set to /Applications.
 If needed this can be changed.
 This path is needed to detect if the latest version of the app is already installed on the mac.

+## Planned features
+- Ability to assign app from the WPF
+- Handle updating apps from WPF

 ## Pre-requisites
 To use this tool you need a couple of moduels installed
 - Az.Storage